xd009642/streamer-template/doc/xx_metrics_for_streaming_audio_APIs.md

 }
 ```

+Most of them time we should look at globals with an edge of suspicion and
+distrust.
+But in this instance it doesn't make sense to have multiple metrics
+collectors, and reducing the number of arguments being passed around and amount
+of boilerplate is a net win.

 ## Better spawn and spawn_blocking!

 The tokio functions return a `JoinHandle` and we can create multiple of these